• Blog

 With a new congress convening earlier this year, multiple tax proposals emerged, many of which are related to the expiration of provisions passed by the previous Trump administration under the 2017 Tax Cuts and Jobs Act, which are in effect from 2018 through 2025.

 While we don’t yet know if any tax law changes will occur, President Trump has expressed a desire to further extend provisions from the Tax Cuts and Jobs Act, which expire after 2025 and don’t impact your 2024 taxes.
-There are also some new provisions that President Trump is advocating for as follows:
+There are also some new provisions that President Trump is advocating for.
+Some of the proposed provisions passed by the House are as follows:

-• Make the individual and estate tax cuts of the TCJA permanent (potentially without reinstating the cap on itemized deductions for state and local taxes)
+• Make the individual and estate tax cuts of the TCJA permanent (including increasing the cap on State and Local or Sales Tax and Property Tax)

 • Exempt tip income from taxation